Chandler Henley

 Biography

-The 2022 season marks the 11th year of coaching for Henley, including six at the collegiate level and five in the NFL.
-He has coached a variety of positions on offense.
+The 2024 season marks the 13th year of coaching for Henley, including six at the collegiate level and seven in the NFL.

 Henley spent the 2021 season with the Atlanta Falcons as assistant offensive line coach.
 He worked with a young offensive line – only one starter was over 26 years old – that helped protect quarterback Matt Ryan, who passed for 3,968 yards.
 The unit also paved the way for running back Cordarrelle Patterson to total a career-high 1,166 yards from scrimmage in his first season as a full-time starting running back.